sevidmusic/Rig/README.md

 ### `rig --delete-routes`

-Delete the Routes defined by the specified Module that serve the file at the specified `--relative-path` in response to the specified Requests.
+Delete the Routes defined by the specified Module for a specified Authority that serve the file at the specified Relative Path in response to the specified Requests.

-Note: All of the Routes defined by the Module that match this criteria will be deleted.
+Note: All of the Routes defined by the specified Module for the specified Authority that match this criteria will be deleted.

 Arguments:

 ```
+--defined-for-authority     The Authority that the Routes were
+                            defined for.

---module-name               The name of the Module that defines the
+--defined-for-module-name   The name of the Module that defines the
                             Routes.

+--defined-for-relative-path The path to the file served by the Routes
+                            relative to the Module's root directory.

+                            Note: The Routes to be deleted must serve
+                            the same file.

 --path-to-roady-project     The path to the relevant Roady project's
                             root directory.

                             Defaults to current directory: ./

---relative-path             The path to the file served by the Routes,
-                            relative to the Module's root directory.

-                            Note: The Routes to be deleted must serve
-                            the same file.

---responds-to               The names of the Requests the Route
+--that-respond-to           The names of the Requests the Routes
-                            responds to.
+                            respond to.

-                            Note: All Routes that serve the file at
+                            Note: All Routes that serve the file
-                            the specified --relative-path that respond
+                            at the specified --defined-for-relative-path that
-                            to the specified Requests will be deleted
+                            respond to the specified Requests
-                            even if they respond to additional Request
+                            will be deleted even if they respond
+                            to additional Requests that were
-                            that were not specified.
+                            not specified.

 ```